audrina-li/Simple-Journal-App/README.md

 # A Simple Journaling App

 **Feature**: <br>
-Allow the users to create journals in short periods of time using different timeline templates.
+Allow the users to create journals in short periods of time.

 **Target Audience**: <br>
 People who would like to keep track of their daily lives but do not plan to devote much time on it.